Herbal medicine: Safety

+It is a popular misconception that herbal medicines are safe and side-effect free.
 Consumption of herbs may cause adverse effects.
 Furthermore, "adulteration, inappropriate formulation, or lack of understanding of plant and drug interactions have led to adverse reactions that are sometimes life threatening or lethal."
 Proper double-blind clinical trials are needed to determine the safety and efficacy of each plant before medical use.

 Although many consumers believe that herbal medicines are safe because they are natural, herbal medicines and synthetic drugs may interact, causing toxicity to the consumer.
 Herbal remedies can also be dangerously contaminated, and herbal medicines without established efficacy, may unknowingly be used to replace prescription medicines.

 Standardization of purity and dosage is not mandated in the United States, but even products made to the same specification may differ as a result of biochemical variations within a species of plant.
 Plants have chemical defense mechanisms against predators that can have adverse or lethal effects on humans.
 Examples of highly toxic herbs include poison hemlock and nightshade.
 They are not marketed to the public as herbs, because the risks are well known, partly due to a long and colorful history in Europe, associated with "sorcery", "magic" and intrigue.

 Although not frequent, adverse reactions have been reported for herbs in widespread use.
 On occasion serious untoward outcomes have been linked to herb consumption.
 A case of major potassium depletion has been attributed to chronic licorice ingestion, and consequently professional herbalists avoid the use of licorice where they recognize that this may be a risk.
 Black cohosh has been implicated in a case of liver failure.